OSINT Investigations: The Challenge of Dark Web Data Searches and Mining

 Make the most of the dark web with Videris

 Information on the dark web can be crucial to ensuring successful investigative outcomes.
-Unfortunately, the challenges of using the dark web in investigations are evident, numerous, and difficult to overcome.
+Unfortunately, the logistical and security challenges of using the dark web in investigations are difficult to overcome using manual techniques.
 That’s where leading OSINT tools come in.

 Our OSINT platform, Videris, provides secure, seamless access across the internet.
 Rather than working through Tor, Videris pulls data from the surface, deep and dark web into one secure ecosystem.
 This accelerates the OSINT gathering process and provides the detail required for modern investigations.

-Videris comes with a wide range of functionality that can help produce desirable outcomes, including:
+Videris comes with a wide range of functionality that can help expedite criminal investigations, including:

-- Cross-matching tools form links between seemingly disparate sources, empowering researchers with incisive decision-making.
+• Cross-matching tools highlight hard-to-spot links between seemingly disparate sources, empowering researchers with incisive decision-making.

 1Terrorist Migration to the Dark Web